Dental Costs & Guides

 Getting the Most Value From Your Whitening Treatment

-A trusted dentist will walk you through a full consultation before recommending a specific whitening plan, rather than pushing the most expensive option by default.
-Look for an experienced dentist who explains exactly what's included in the quoted price — consultation, treatment, touch-up gel, and any desensitizing products.
+A trusted dentist will walk you through a full consultation before recommending a whitening plan, rather than pushing the most expensive option by default.
+Look for an experienced dentist who explains exactly what's included in the quoted price, such as the consultation, treatment session, take-home touch-up gel, and any products used to reduce sensitivity.

 How much does teeth whitening cost in California at a dentist's office?